devdashboard/devdashboard.github.io/README.md

 4. Andhra Pradesh
 5. Telangana

-We are providing hyperlinks to,
+We have provided hyperlinks to,

-1. Worldometer - To know about the Corona statistics of the Globe
+1. Worldometer - To know about the Corona statistics globally
 2. MHA, India - To know about the circular released by Government of India

 ------------